status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 When the 2020 scalability goal is fully realised, this constraint will help ensure that Ethereum runs performantly on resource-restricted hardware that is at least 6 years old.

-## Requirement: Extensible, Configurable, and Modular Design
+## Extensible, Configurable, and Modular Design

 The application architecture should have modular abstractions for the following: